-Design Principle 1a: The

-landscape framework is of critical importance in the masterplanning of the SDL.
-The landscape design should draw on the existing landscape context which is a unique and distinctive element of the SDL and will assist in delivering a strong character providing an enviable setting for development.
+Design Principle 1a: The landscape design should draw on the existing landscape context which is a unique and distinctive element of the SDL and will assist in delivering a strong character providing an enviable setting for development.
 This in turn has significant potential to enhance development values within the SDL.

-The landscape framework should seek to 1a(i): integrate and afford importance to all existing landscape features, including the local topography, hedgerows, the existing tree pattern including avenues of trees associated with the Garrison (such as the distinctive horse chestnuts adjoining Nuffield Road and the remnant avenues of oak around West Court), watercourses (including that bisecting the SDL broadly from east to north west feeding into the existing balancing lake in the north eastern part of the SDL adjoining Biggs Lane, and that which runs from the centre of the SDL southwards), ponds, wetland areas, grassland, footpaths and bridleways.
-A detailed tree survey should be undertaken to inform the applicant's masterplanning exercise.
-The applicants should demonstrate how all existing landscape features have influenced the planning application masterplan, and how they will be incorporated into the landscape framework and within proposed development areas.
+a(i): The landscape framework should seek to retain all existing landscape features, including the local topography, hedgerows, the Cantley Recreation Ground, the existing tree pattern including Pebblestone Copse and Keephatch Woods, watercourses, ponds, wetland areas, grassland, footpaths and bridleways.
+The applicants should demonstrate how these have influenced the planning application masterplan, and how they will be incorporated into the landscape framework and within proposed development areas.
+Access to Cantley Recreation Ground should be easy and safe.

-- 1a(ii): The existing landscape character zones across the SDL and beyond its boundaries should inform the landscape framework, and in turn the landscape treatment within the new residential neighbourhoods.
-The applicants should set out their analysis of the existing landscape character and clearly explain how these have influenced the planning application masterplan, and how new development will respond to this important context. - 1a(iii): Particular regard should be had to the relationship between the landscape framework and the adjoining Longmoor Bog, Site of Special Scientific Interest (SSSI) as well as the California Country Park.
+1a(ii): The existing landscape character across the SDL and beyond its boundaries should inform the landscape framework, and in turn the landscape treatment within the new residential neighbourhoods.
+The applicants should set out their analysis of the existing landscape character, and clearly explain how these have influenced the planning application masterplan, and how new development will respond to this important context.